ComplexityGarage/MiernikOD600/README.md

 # What next?
 The results we got showed us what should be made better:
 • creating the 'calibration curve' - growing yeasts for certain time, conducting several dilutions as before but also growing a small amount of this solution on petri dish in order to assess how much of the colony forming unit we have in certain volume of our culture.
 This will let us create more precise device
 • increasing the sensitivity of our device by use of transimpedance amplifier
+• making proper case for the whole machine
 # Sources
 - [Writing on GitHub] ( https://docs.github.com/en/get-started/writing-on-github )